The 4 Types of Validity in Research | Definitions & Examples

 - Face validity: Does the content of the test appear to be suitable to its aims?

 Note that this article deals with types of test validity, which determine the accuracy of the actual components of a measure.
-If you are doing experimental research, you also need to consider internal and external validity, which deal with the experimental setup and the generalizability of results.
+If you are doing experimental research, you also need to consider internal and external validity, which deal with the experimental design and the generalizability of results.

 Construct validity evaluates whether a measurement tool really represents the thing we are interested in measuring.
 It’s central to establishing the overall validity of a method.